 There is no obligation to actually run events once you have taken the course.
 Many people take it simply for the learning experience.
 But others do go on to lead their own groups and run their own events with our support after they complete the training.
 Our trainees have engaged in some exciting work over the years!

 How is the training structured?
 Leading a Waterway Cleanup is a 2-day course and is open to all, including those who may not have any prior experience with environmental issues or with working around water.
 We combine classroom sessions with observation and volunteering activities so that you get the best possible learning experience.
-We also ask you to provide a small amount of written work to show your learning, but you will receive full support with this from the Training Officer.
-Our course is certified by ncfe*, the national education accrediting organisation and you will receive your certificate upon completion.
-Having ncfe accreditation assures us that the content of our training is of a high standard, that it meets the requirements of a national awarding organisation and that it thoroughly prepares trainees to go on to support and lead waterway clean up and improvement events on their own.
+We also ask you to complete a small amount of written work to show your learning, but you will receive full support with this from the Training Officer.
+Our course is certified by ncfe*, the national education accrediting organisation and you will receive your ncfe certificate upon completion.
+Having ncfe accreditation assures us that the content of our training is of a high standard, that it meets the requirements of a national awarding organisation and that it thoroughly prepares trainees to go on to support and lead waterway clean up and improvement events on their own with confidence.

 When do sessions take place?
 We schedule open sessions throughout the year in three different locations: in east, west and central London.
 Typically these sessions take place on weekends but there are some weekday sessions as well.
 Trainees must take Day 1 before Day 2 but do not need to take them in the same series.
 For example, you can take the Day 1 session offered in April and then, because of other commitments, not take Day 2 until July.
 Or September.
 Sessions are meant to be flexible.
 Please see our events calendar for upcoming sessions.

 We also deliver our Leading a Waterway Cleanup course to local groups who wish to be trained together.
 To schedule something for your group, please arrange for bespoke sessions with the Training Officer by emailing firstname.lastname@example.org